-All internal costs of product development are expensed in the Income Statement in the period in which it is incurred
+All internal costs of product development are written off in the period in which they are incurred.

-Where the criteria for capitalisation in IAS 38 'Intangible assets' are meet costs incurred with third parties are capitalised and amortised over their useful economic lives which is initially considered to be three years from the point the products are launched to market.
+Where the criteria for capitalisation in IAS 38 'Intangible assets' are met costs incurred with third parties are capitalised and amortised over their useful economic lives which is initially considered to be 3 years from the point the products are launched to market.